Michigan Alum and Epidemiology Professor Studies Health Disparities in Stroke

 Senior Associate Dean for Administration and Professor of Epidemiology

-June 21, 2018, Alumni, Biostatistics, Epidemiology, Faculty, PhD, Biostatistics, Epidemiology, Health Disparities
+June 21, 2018, Alumni, Biostatistics, Epidemiology, Faculty, PhD, Aging, Biostatistics, Epidemiology, Health Disparities

 For Lynda Lisabeth, coming to the University of Michigan as an undergraduate statistics major was a transformative experience.

 That experience helped inform her decisions to choose Michigan for her master’s degree and PhD and then later to join the epidemiology faculty at Michigan Public Health.

 “I’ve always felt very grounded here because it has been instrumental to shaping how I view everything,” Lisabeth says.
 “It’s not because we all think the same.
 It’s exactly the opposite.
 We all have very different viewpoints.
 That’s what I really like.
 When you think about it from a research perspective, that’s so exciting.
 I work with stroke neurologists, and I work with biostatisticians, and I’m working with someone from Health Behavior and Health Education.
 That’s when you really start to have interesting ideas—when you bring all these different opinions and thoughts together.
 That’s what I’ve always loved about the university, and that’s what keeps me here and keeps me engaged.”

 I loved biostatistics.
 That program was one of the hardest things I've done in my life.
 I really felt like I accomplished something.

 After graduating with a bachelor’s degree in statistics, Lisabeth applied to the biostatistics master’s program at Michigan Public Health.

 “I loved biostatistics,” she says.
 “That program was one of the most challenging things I’ve done in my life.
 I really felt like I accomplished something.”